 Please feel free to download this basic care sheet we wrote up to cover some general information of having a Great Dane puppy.
 Included is types of food & food levels, spaying/neutering, stomach tacking, bloat, training, crate training, socialization, types of toys, medications that are okay for dogs, and more!
 (Click the red box to download the document)

 Here at Locus Danes we require that a dog be spayed/neutered, at the earliest, at 16 months old.
 This is to ensure that their hormones are, for the most part, in check and that the dog is, almost, fully grown.
 Some Danes don't stop growing until 36 months of age, that is why we absolutely require that the earliest you should spay/neuter your Great Dane is at 16 months of age.
 However, we highly recommend waiting until your Great Dane is at least 24 months old and that your female Dane has had at least one heat cycle.
 Here are some articles that we suggest reading over:

 IF YOU CANNOT KEEP YOUR LOCUS DANE

 Locus Danes has a return contract.
-This means if you cannot keep your puppy/dog from Locus Danes, it must be returned to Locus Danes and NOT TAKEN TO A HUMANE SOCIETY, RESCUE, etc., OR REHOMED WITHOUT LOCUS DANES' KNOWLEDGE.
+This means if you cannot keep your puppy/dog from Locus Danes, it must be NOT BE TAKEN TO A HUMANE SOCIETY, RESCUE, etc., OR REHOMED WITHOUT LOCUS DANES' KNOWLEDGE.
 If you cannot keep your Locus Dane, you must contact Locus Danes and arrangements will be made.
-WE WILL TAKE OUR PUPPIES/DOGS BACK!!!
+WE WILL HELP FIND NEW HOMES FOR THEM!!!
 If you do not understand this, then we are not the breeders for you.